About the Journal

 Replications: We publish replications, so long as they have a compelling rationale, e.g., the original results were surprising.

 Registered reports: We will review the Introduction and Method section of proposed studies (plus something like power analysis, if relevant).
 If these are accepted, then we promise to publish the results.
 The idea is to encourage risky but important studies (including replications) by removing the fear that a negative or ambiguous result will not be publishable.
 A registered report is not the same as a pre-registration.
 When submitting a registered report, please also include a separate explanation of why you are doing the study and why you want acceptance in advance.
 Following initial (pre-study) acceptance, authors are typically required by the action editor to register the approved protocol (e.g., on the Open Science Framework or other recognized repository), either publicly or under private embargo until submission of the full manuscript with results.
 The full manuscript will then also contain the URL of the approved protocol.
+Please note that the word limit is 4000 words for the initial submission (containing Introduction and Method sections) and 8000 words for the full final submission.

 Here is some additional information regarding the submission of the Registered Report: